JacobDWaters/Okta-Workflows/Slack/Okta factor challenge slackbot/readme.md

 ## Limitations & Known Issues
 1. Supported Factors

 The slackbot ONLY supports the following factors:
 * - call
 * - email
 * - push
 * - sms
 * - token:software:totp
-    * - token:hotp

     Currently unable to find a way to read inputs from `token:hardware`, `utf`, `web`, and `webauthn`. `question` is not supported as security question answers are not-temporary and this could pose a serious security risk.
 Answers may be stored in slack logs and readable by Slack Admins or other systems.

 2. Supported Providers

 The slackbot ONLY support the following providers:
 * - OKTA
 * - GOOGLE
-    * - CUSTOM

 Other providers generally rely on `token`, `web`, or `webauthn`.